Everything I Have Is Yours (song)

-"Everything I Have Is Yours" is a popular song.
-The music was written by Burton Lane and the lyrics by Harold Adamson.
-The song was published in 1933.
-It was first sung by Art Jarrett in the 1933 film Dancing Lady.
+"Everything I Have Is Yours" is a popular song composed by Burton Lane with lyrics by Harold Adamson.
+The song was published in 1933 and was first sung by Art Jarrett in the 1933 film Dancing Lady.

 It also served as the title song of a 1952 musical film, not otherwise related to Dancing Lady, in which it was sung by Monica Lewis.